Tzniut: Synagogue services

 In Orthodox Judaism, men and women are not allowed to mingle during prayer services, and Orthodox synagogues generally include a divider, a mechitza, to create separate men's and women's sections.
 The idea comes from the old Jewish practice when the Temple in Jerusalem stood: there was a women's balcony in the Ezrat Nashim to separate male and female spectators at the special Sukkot celebrations.
 There is also a prophecy in Zechariah (12:12) that mentions men and women mourning separately.
 The Talmud took that account and inferred that if men and women should be separate in times of mourning, they certainly should be separate in times of happiness.

 Mechitzot are usually seen in Orthodox synagogues but never in Reform ones.
 Original German Reform synagogues had balconies although in modified form.
-While many Conservative synagogues also had balconies or separate seating for women in the past, most of them have switched to "family seating" (mixed seating of relatives) in the 1960s.
+While many Conservative synagogues also had balconies or separate seating for women in the past, most of them switched to "family seating" (mixed seating of relatives) in the 1960s.
 Today, the Conservative movement puts a strong emphasis on egalitarianism so that men and women have equal roles in prayer services.
 However, non-egalitarian services, separate seating, and the use of a mechitza are still considered valid options for Conservative congregations.

 Dancing

-Orthodox Jews following the laws on negiah do not participate in mixed dancing, as it entails sensual touch and may also considered immodest even if there is no physical contact.
+Orthodox Jews following the laws on negiah do not participate in mixed dancing, as it entails sensual touch and may also be considered immodest even if there is no physical contact.

 In 2013, the Rabbinical Court of the Ashkenazi Community in the Haredi city of Beitar Illit ruled against Zumba (a type of dance fitness) classes although they were held with a female instructor and all-female participants.
 It stated: "Both in form and manner, the activity [Zumba] is entirely at odds with both the ways of the Torah and the holiness of Israel, as are the songs associated with it."